 4. You Want to Use the Assets for Financial Emergencies

-Locking up assets with bank or NBFC for borrowing finances means that you cannot have independent control over the submitted security.
-For example you take a loan against property and want to sell the property before the loan tenure.
+Locking up assets with a bank or NBFC for borrowing finances means that you cannot have independent control over the submitted security.
+For example, you take a loan against a property and want to sell the property before the loan tenure.
 But, you cannot do so without the permission of the bank.
-Thus, secured loan at such times may run you dry from liquidating assets.
+Thus, a secured loan at such times may run you dry from liquidating assets.

 You can rather apply for a personal loan and let any assets you intend to have taken a loan on, be free for use.
 Financial emergencies can come anytime and you must have enough assets that you can utilize to pay up for sudden costs, be it a property, equity, gold etc.

 5. You Have a Good Credit Score